Himanshukwal/website/.github/pull_request_template.md

 ### Sharing

-- [ ] I would be happy to have my project shared on The Coding Train's social media!
+- [ ] I would be really happy to have my project shared on The Coding Train's social media!

 <!-- If you would like us to tag you in any posts about your work please include your handle below. -->